Winter Wonderland an annual hit

-ALIAMANU MILITARY RESERVATION - FMWR volunteers and eager children watch as snow is delivered to the Winter Wonderland event at Aliamanu Community Center on Dec.
+ALIAMANU MILITARY RESERVATION - Families crowded the snow zone area of FMWR's 2016 Winter Wonderland event on Dec.
 17. (U.S. Army photo by Karen Iwamoto)

 |Date Taken: